mtbaena/screen-recorder/README.md

 There is a running example in the class: EntryPoint.java

 NOTE:
-This software is not intended yet to be used in production systems nor high availability environments.
+This software is not intended yet to be used in production systems nor in high availability environments.